Q42/meteor-gke/README.md

 To get started, read [the documentation](documentation.md).
 We're accepting any issues you run into and any pull requests you think are relevant and would love to hear from you at @q42 on Twitter!

+## What the architecture roughly looks like.
+Including Nyan cat.

 ![Visual overview](containers.png)